Youssef-Beltagy/Remote_Site_Incubator/README.md

 # Progress Report for RSI
 ### By **Youssef Beltagy** and **Mike Miller**

 This is the documentation for the Remote site Incubator (RSI) project.
-For up to date information on my daily suffering, please go to the [Progress Reports Folder.](https://github.com/Youssef-Beltagy/Remote_Site_Incubator/tree/master/Progress%20Reports)

-The most up to date code is the [Sensor_Network.ino](https://github.com/Youssef-Beltagy/Remote_Site_Incubator/tree/master/esp32%20code/Sensor_Network) in the esp32 code Folder.
-I may have uploaded it in the middle of a debugging session, so it doesn't necessarily work, cheers!

-I love my life.

 ## Objective
 We want to build a sensor-system to observe and document the hatching conditions of fish.
 For now, we know that we need to deploy a prototype for Coho salmon sometime in February of 2020.
 Later on, the sensor system will be used to observe Kokanee salmon in Lake Washington/Sammamish watershed.
 This project is sponsored by [Jeff Jensen, Ph.D](https://www.uwb.edu/biological-sciences/faculty/biology/jjensen), and supervised by [Hrair Aintablian, Ph.D](https://www.uwb.edu/engineering-math/faculty/electrical-engineering/haintablian).